 source: Junior Young Auto May 1991

 A 16 year old from Fukuoka built this Toyota Crown (MS110 I believe) in 1991.
-It has some of the Fukuoka stylings like the long nose, chin spoiler, and board panel.
+It has some of the Fukuoka stylings like the long nose, chin spoiler, and itapane wing.
 The color is listed as Chikuho Boys Color (筑豊男子色) which is made up of this red, blue and yellow.
 Other noticeable features are the aggressive SSR Mark I wheels and Nissan Fairlady Z S130 tail lights.

 source: Junior Young Auto May 1991